Circuit du Mas du Clos

 As of 2010, the race track is also the base of a modern and historical race team well known under the name "Mas Du Clos Racing MCR".

 The château located next to the track was also owned by Pierre Bardinon.
 Patrick Bardinon now owns it, as well as a private collection of Ferrari road and racing cars.

+Tha race track was re-opened in October 2022.